dadesso17/RJ-PINNs/README.md

 # RJ-PINNs Stability with Prior-Residuals

-As described in the article, RJ-PINNs may incorporate regularization or a prior-based uncertainty formulation to enhance convergence when solving inverse problems.
+As described in the article, RJ-PINNs may incorporate regularization or a prior-based uncertainty formulation to enhance convergence when solving inverse problems

+.
 $$
 \frac{\lambda_i - \mu_i}{\sigma_i}
 $$